edgardomortiz/Captus/docs/content/assembly/clean/report.md

 ##### Features:

-- By switching the dropdown at the top of the plot, you can change the variable to show.
+- By switching the dropdown at the top of the plot, you can change the variable to show, these variables represent the elements of the boxplots in the `FastQC` graph.

 Original data for this plot is stored in `03_qc_extras/per_base_seq_qual.tsv`.
 {{< tabs groupId="Per Base Quality" >}}